NorwoodAndBrixtonFoodbank/nbf-website/README.md

   * Note that the `loading.tsx` at root will be displayed if async until unblocked
   * `const metadata` should be exported with a `title:` attribute
-  * Colours should be loaded from the `props.theme` in styled_components - the theme can be set in `src/app/themes.tsx` and an example use can be found in `src/components/Buttons/Button.tsx`
+  * Colours should be loaded from the `props.theme` in styled_components - the theme can be set in `src/app/themes.tsx`

 * Testing with Cypress - for UI, opens a 'browser' and clicks buttons.
   * For both unit tests (mount a component and verify properties) as well as end-to-end tests (open the website and